-The Office of the Auditor General (OAG) audits federal government operations and provides Parliament with independent information, advice, and assurance regarding the federal government’s stewardship of public funds.
-Through our work, we contribute in a fundamental way to good government, democracy, and Canadian society.
+The Office of the Auditor General of Canada (Office) audits federal government operations and provides Parliament with independent information, advice, and assurance regarding the government’s stewardship of public funds.
+Through its work, the Office contributes in a fundamental way to good governance and democracy.

 - Auditor General Act

 - Canada Labour Code, Part II